 By 1956 Balch Springs had a population of 3,500.
 The population grew

-rapidly in the next several decades, and by 1976 it
+rapidly in the next several decades, and by 1976 it was 13,050.
+In

-trucks, and a post office opened in Balch Springs in September 1964.
+and a post office opened in Balch Springs in September 1964.
 Children

 attended school in either the Dallas

 or Mesquite school districts.
 In

 Because of proximity to Dallas,

 land values in Balch Springs began to rise in the early 1970s.
 The

 Highway 635 went through and made commuting to Dallas

 more rapid.
 By the late 1970s 95 percent of the residents commuted

 to work in Dallas or Garland.

 In 1988 Balch Springs voted to combine with the city of Mesquite,

 but the vote was ruled invalid and Balch Springs remained an independent

 community The population in 1990 was 17,406.